aiidateam/aiida-core/docs/source/developer_guide/devel_tutorial/code_plugin.rst

    Database
 4. return the objects and the linkname.

-.. note:: the parser should not to save any object in the DB, that is
+.. note:: The parser should not save any object in the DB, that is
 	  a task of the daemon: never use a ``.store()`` method!

 Basically, you just need to specify an ``__init__()`` method, and a